 You can avoid this fee by setting up a direct debit to make your desired repayment every month, and the closer to the full amount you can get the better.
 If this isn’t an option for you, you can contact your provider to ask for an extension on your payment or apply for financial hardship provisions.

 Again, not all providers charge a late payment fee, and if they do, they might give you a warning or wait until they have to contact you.

 6. Over the limit fees

 Going over the agreed-upon credit limit can lead to an over the limit fee, which can be up to $35.
 Although these fees were banned from 2012 onwards, cards from before this year can still be charged existing over the limit fees.

 The dishonour fee is similar to the late payment fee but occurs when a direct debit payment bounces back due to lack of funds (aka a dishonour).
 This one usually incurs a payment of only a few dollars, but that’s a few dollars you otherwise wouldn’t have to part with.

-Lost cards are really common in Australia – Commonwealth Bank found that nearly 700,000 people reported lost bank cards (credit or debit) over a 12 month period to April 2018.
+Lost cards are really common in Australia.
+Commonwealth Bank found in 2018 that nearly 700,000 people reported lost bank cards (credit or debit) over a 12 month period.
 Most providers won’t charge you a fee for a replacement if you’re in Australia, but for emergency or overseas replacements you might have to stump up more than $100.

-The fact of the matter is that as a credit card user you are valuable to your provider – putting aside interest repayments or regular fees paid, they also get a cut of every transaction made due to merchant fees.
+The fact is, as a credit card user you are valuable to your provider.
+Putting aside interest repayments or regular fees paid, they also get a cut of every transaction made due to merchant fees and surcharges.
 If you are a regular spender with your card, call them up and say you want to switch.
 They could offer you: